Matrix-11/BeamNG_Musicscript/README.md

 This script can break if the BeamNG.drive devs change the lua commands or the outgauge.lua file is updated/changed

+Please beware this is my first public project...

 ## How it works:

 This script uses BeamNGs outgauge support (normally used to integrate physical gauges with BeamNG)